lshunak/medicare_data_project/README.md

 **AWS S3** - serves as data lake.
 It is cost-effective for large datasets, has seamless integration with AWS services, and strong durability guarantees for the raw data.

-**AWS Glue** - handles cataloging and ETL operations with reduced overhead due to its serverless architecture, while automatically discovering schemas and efficiently converting Medicare CSV files to Parquet format.
+**AWS Glue** - handles data cataloging and format optimization with reduced overhead due to its serverless architecture.
+It automatically discovers schemas and converts Medicare CSV files to Parquet for efficient storage and querying, supporting the ELT approach where transformations are performed in Snowflake.

 **Parquet Format** - optimizes the raw data storage by providing 2-4x better query performance through columnar storage, reducing storage costs with compression, and enabling partition pruning for faster loading to the data warehouse.